steventhorne/sheepdog/README.md

 - `ctrl+d` / `ctrl+u` - scroll up and down the log view
 - `r` – run the selected process
 - `x` – kill the selected process
-- `enter` - focus on the selected process
+- `enter` - focus on the selected process or expands/collapses the selected group
 - `ctrl+c` – quit the application

 ## Logging